yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    ```
 ##### Sample Application Code

-The below link contains the sample application with the log correlation enabled by following the configuration mentioned in the above sections.
+[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-flask/app.py) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.

-[Click Here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-flask/app.py) to view the reference application.

 ### Steps to send log correlation data to SnappyFlow APM
 ---